WHALE WATCHING:

 Many boats operate longer trips, and guides often spend extra time explaining whale behavior, migration, and conservation efforts.
 For travelers who enjoy learning as much as seeing, Húsavík offers a particularly rich experience.

-If whale watching is a key reason for your trip, rather than something you’re fitting in along the way, Húsavík is hard to beat.
+If whale watching is one of the main reasons for your trip, Húsavík is hard to beat.

-For whale watching from Húsavík, this is the operator we recommend for their experience, respectful approach to wildlife, and consistent standards.
+This is the operator we recommend in Húsavík, based on their experience, respectful approach to wildlife, and consistent standards.